FStarLang/FStar/INSTALL.md

 ### Overview of the build process

-F* is written in a subset of F# that F* can also parse with a special flag.
+F\* is written in a subset of F# that F\* itself can also parse with a special flag.
 Therefore, the standard build process of F* is as follows:

 - build F* using the F# compiler